-How to set up and use Google's two-step verification
+How to enable two-factor authentication on your Google account

-In a world where we're constantly becoming more and more digital, maximizing the security of your online accounts is one of the most important things you can do.
+In a world where we're constantly becoming more and more digital, maximizing the security of your online accounts is one of the most important things you can do, whether or not you have one of the most secure Android phones.

 A strong password is a good start, but if you want to take things to the next level, you need to use two-factor authentication.
 This adds another layer of privacy to your account, often requiring you to enter a randomized code every time you log into your account in addition to your password.

-Your Google account is likely one of the most important you have, and thankfully, setting up two-factor authentication for it is quick, easy, and can be done in a few different ways.
+Your Google account is likely one of the most important accounts you have, and thankfully, setting up two-factor authentication for it is quick, easy, and can be done in a few different ways.
+We'll walk you through it all and show you how to enable 2FA on your Google account.

 How to set up Google Prompt two-factor authentication